Your AI. Your data.

 Read the full cLaw Specification

 Agent Friday was designed for a world where everyone has a governed AI agent, and those agents can talk to each other through signed, encrypted channels.
 Data sovereignty, ethical enforcement, and encrypted peer-to-peer communication are architectural properties, not policy choices.
+This is the Asimov Federation — a trust-graded, governance-enforced agent-to-agent network.

-Read about the Asimov Federation →When you opt into cloud AI providers, the Privacy Shield ensures your personal data never reaches a frontier model.
+When you opt into cloud AI providers, the Privacy Shield ensures your personal data never reaches a frontier model.
 Every outbound request is sanitized.
 Every response is rehydrated.
 The cloud model never sees the real you.

 Before any request leaves your machine, the Privacy Shield strips API keys, JWTs, credit card numbers, SSNs, emails, phone numbers, and other PII using FNV-1a hashing with session-scoped nonces.
 The cloud model receives a de-identified version of your query.